nelsonhalim/DecisionTree-Assignment/README.md

-Tutorial 1.
-Numpy, Pandas and Decision Tree
+A school assignment on Decision Trees